Do you live in Vancouver’s Downtown Eastside, Downtown South or somewhere nearby?

 The Humanities 101 Community Programme (fondly known as “Hum”) offers four non-credit, university-level courses at UBC for people living in the Downtown Eastside, Downtown South (DTES/South) and surrounding areas who have a lust for learning—especially those whose economic situation, academic experience, financial and social well-being are compromised.
 Courses are tuition free, and all participants receive course materials, bus tickets, meal vouchers and childcare (if required), as well as student cards which give access to UBC facilities and services.

-- Hum101: an eight month course in the Humanities held on Tuesdays and Thursdays.
+- Hum101: an eight month course in the Humanities held on Thursdays.

 - Hum201: an eight month course for grads of Humanities 101.